KonnorRogers/asset_mapper/README.md

 ## How does AssetMapper work?

-AssetMapper expects to be given a path to a JSON file that is in a specific schema.
+AssetMapper expects to be given a path to a JSON file(s) that is in a specific schema.
 To generate these schemas, generally a plugin needs to be made for your bundler of choice that complies with the AssetMapper schema.
 Then, for